Honoring the Valor of Native American Code Talkers in WWI and WWII

 Join Our Membership - Free!

-During World War II, the role of Code Talkers expanded significantly.
+________During World War II, the role of Code Talkers expanded significantly.
 About 420 Navajo Marines served as Code Talkers, developing a complex and unbreakable code that was used extensively in the Pacific Theater.
 They were not alone; Code Talkers from other tribes, including the Hopi, Comanche, Creek, Chippewa, Meskwaki, and Lakota, also made significant contributions.
 These Native American soldiers were crucial in several successful military operations, ensuring that sensitive information could be communicated securely and quickly.

 This motivation carried forward through history, with an estimated 3,503 Native soldiers fighting in the Civil War, demonstrating a long-standing tradition of Native American service in the U.S. military.
 When the United States entered World War I in 1917, more than 12,000 Native Americans volunteered for military service, even though one-third of the Native population was not yet recognized as American citizens by the government.
 This proud tradition of service has continued in every major U.S. military conflict since then.